PurpurMC/Purpur/README.md

 ![YourKit-Logo](https://www.yourkit.com/images/yklogo.png)

-[YourKit](https://www.yourkit.com/), makers of the outstanding Java profiler, support open source projects of all kinds with their full featured [Java](https://www.yourkit.com/java/profiler) and [.NET](https://www.yourkit.com/.net/profiler) application profilers.
+[YourKit](https://www.yourkit.com/), makers of the outstanding Java profiler, support open source projects of all kinds with their full-featured [Java](https://www.yourkit.com/java/profiler) and [.NET](https://www.yourkit.com/.net/profiler) application profilers.
 We thank them for allowing us to use their software so we can make Purpur the best it can be.